smart4life/Jyrafon/README.md

 When the counter falls to zero, the file is destroyed.

-In order to know if a newly uploaded file already exist, Jirafeau will hash the file using md5 by default but other methods are available (see `file_hash` documentation in `lib/config.original.php`).
+In order to know if a newly uploaded file already exist, Jyrafon will hash the file using md5 by default but other methods are available (see `file_hash` documentation in `lib/config.original.php`).

 ### What is the difference between "delete link" and "delete file and links" in admin interface?